j-mendez/dfirestore/README.md

 });
 ```

-## ENV variables
+## ENV Variables

-The env variables below will help setup the project defaults so you do not have to manually configure at the application level.
+The environment variables below will help setup the project defaults so you do not have to manually configure at the application level.
 If you are not going to setup any of the envs below you need to make sure you pass in the required params.

 ### Project